PetarSpassov/Quinngard/README.md

   - Removed the 1st Conquest Bonus from the reward pool
 - **Wolf**
   - Added "Spoils of War" lore into the reward pool (weight 5, clan weight 20)
+  - "Field Rations" lore reduction, er, reduced from -75% to -35%.
 - **Bear**
   - Bear 2nd Conquest Bonus will no longer appear if you don't have Shieldbearer Camp
 - **Boar**
   - Boar 2nd Conquest Bonus can now appear (there was an error in the code where instead of Altar of Kings, it was looking for Altar of the Gods)
   - Boar 2nd Conquest Bonus should appear more often (weight 15 -> 40)
   - Removed "Bartering" lore from the reward pool
+- **Snake**
+  - Signy can now scorch the boss tile.
 - **Dragon**
   - Removed "Capture" lore from the reward pool
 - **Horse**